As prepared for delivery

 HORMETLI Elmir MUELLIM (Deputy Minister of Transport, Communications and High Technologies)

 It is an honour to join you today at the opening of the first ever Youth Internet Governance Forum in Azerbaijan.

 I would like to begin by thanking the Government of Azerbaijan, particularly our long-term partner, the Ministry of Transport, Communications and High Technologies for its continuous support in advancing the ICT agenda in the country and for co-hosting this Forum together with UNDP.
 On a special note, our gratitude goes to Deputy Minister Valizada for his personal engagement in these issues.

-It is wonderful that the first Youth IGF is part of another major event, which also takes place in Azerbaijan for the first time ever –the country’s first Innovation Festival (InnoFest) brought to you by a great collaboration of a number of key ministries and government agencies, innovators, youth foundation, a prominent mobile operator and the Heydar Aliyev Centre, of course with UNDP on board as well.
+It is wonderful the first Youth IGF is part of another major event, which also takes place in Azerbaijan for the first time ever –the country’s first Innovation Festival (InnoFest) brought to you by a great collaboration of a number of key ministries and government agencies, innovators, youth foundation, a prominent mobile operator and the Heydar Aliyev Centre, of course with UNDP on board as well.

-We at the United Nations Development Programme see youth as one of the primary forces for successful implementation of the 2030 Agenda for Sustainable Development and its accompanying 17 Sustainable Development Goals –the global blueprint for people and the planet to live in peace and prosperity.
+We at the United Nations Development Programme see youth as one of the primary force for successful implementation of the 2030 Agenda for Sustainable Development and its accompanying 17 Sustainable Development Goals –the global blueprint for people and the planet to live in peace and prosperity.